 The SEND Dept also works with a range of outside agencies to provide support as appropriate.
 Speech and Language support is accessed through the Speech and Language Inclusion Partnership.
 Specialist support for pupils with a Hearing or Visual Impairment is accessed through the sensory Support Service.
 We also seek advice from the ASD outreach service based at Fosseway School.
+Beechen Cliff commissions the service of an Occupational Therapist and Educational Psychologist to support further understanding and identification of a pupil's needs.
 Beechen Cliff works closely with the Hospital Education and Reintegration Service (HERS) when pupils have a medical need and are temporarily unable to access education in school.